 - Personal hygiene

 Note everything down in a caregiving notebook to easily track their needs and figure out the services that are needed.
-For example, your parents might have breathing problems and they could require inhalers and extra care.
-You should ensure that there are enough inhalers in there home.
+For example, your parents might have breathing problems, and they could require inhalers and extra care.
+You should ensure that there are enough inhalers in their home.
 In a nutshell, try to organize the best ways to handle their medical and routine care to help them stay healthy as they grow older.
+If you have a caregiver for elderly relatives, then be sure to keep in regular contact and check in and see if there are extra things you can do to help.

 Maintain Frequent Contact